qualitians/my-first-repo/readme.txt

-Hello This is the new file at local repository folder.
+This is the new file on local repo.